Logging

 Advanced

-The logging.getlogger() command shown above gets the root logger, which gathers all logs generated by all the Python modules in this package.
+The logging.getlogger() command shown above gets the root logger, which gathers all logs generated by all the Python modules in your package.
 However you can ‘get’ other loggers by specifying module paths, so:

-You could then add file handlers and set logging levels to each logger separately, giving you the capability to separately record driver and server traffic.
+You could then add file handlers and set logging levels to each logger separately.